nevzatseferoglu/cse241-coursework/README.md

 # CSE-241-501-Object-Oriented-Programming
-There are bunch of assignment from by college.
+There are bunch of assignments from my college.
-+ After the assignment number six are in  **Java**.
++ The assignments after the sixth assignment number are in **Java**.